Safemasks/safemasks-app/README.md

 - ```git push git push -f origin master```
 - Deployment is Automatic.
 Just wait.
 - Just assign these envs in the pipeline.
+- if you dont know what they are, you can find them in keyvault.
 - ```environmentVariables :	```
 - ```SAFEMASKS_HOST ```
 - ```SAFEMASKS_ENVIRONMENT ```